Terminating to SIP

-To ensure connectivity when setting up a new service, please ensure you have our whitelisted, our IPs are listed below all of which originate from GCP (Google Cloud Platform):
+To ensure connectivity when setting up a new service, please ensure you have whitelisted, our IPs & Ports as listed below, all of which originate from GCP (Google Cloud Platform) & our Internal Infrastructure:

 SIP Traffic will come from one of the SIP proxies, however we ask that you whitelabel our Freeswitch IPs as redundancy.
 We will ensure notification is given of any changes to these IPs.

 Failover to SIP will occur in the following scenarios:

 - When the host responds with an ICMP Destination Unavailable packet.

 - When the host does not respond, and timers expire.

 If the destination host is alive but the SIP service is not running, the operating system may respond with an ICMP Destination Unavailable packet.
 If this is received, failover will occur immediately.

 If the destination host does not respond in a timely manner to the initial SIP INVITE, failover will occur after attempting to retransmit the SIP INVITE.